SuperH: SH-4

-There is no FPU in the custom SH4 made for Casio, the SH7305.
+There is no FPU in the custom SH-4 made for Casio, the SH7305, but it does have the DSP instruction set extension instead.

 SH-5

 The SH-5 is a 64-bit RISC CPU.

 Almost no non-simulated SH-5 hardware was ever released, and, unlike the still-live SH-4, support for SH-5 was dropped from GCC and Linux.

+SH-6

+SH-6 was an announced but never implemented further development.
+It was supposed to achieve over 2 GIPS, over 7 GFLOPS and over 24 GOPS.